apexfarm/ApexDI/README.md

 ### 1.2 Performance Consideration

 1. Feel free to use interfaces and abstractions for service registration and resolution, this is a best practice.
 They have no impact to the performance, and are excluded in the count of above 100 services.
 2. Please do not hesitate to use transient lifetime when appropriate.
 The time spent for its first time realization is the same as singletons.
 And once a service type is realized, it will be reused for their subsequent realizations, which is fast.
-For myself, I prefer to use transient for services by default, and only make them singleton when have good reasons.
 3. Please don't be panic for the 100 services first time resolution performance.
 Usually in a single transaction, it won't involve 100 unique services to work together.
 The max service in a single transaction should be around 20, and the majority should be less than 10.
 4. For a project with 1K services registered in a single module, the average warmup time for each transaction should be **~100 ms**.
 Assume each transaction will realize 20 unique services.
 5. However It is strongly recommended to use modules to limit the number of registered services below 100, including services inside dependent modules.
 The warmup time for each transaction should be **~30 ms**.
 Assume each transaction will realize 20 unique services.